Durendal/docker-litecoind/README.md

 The following are the environmental variables that can be used to change that default behavior:

-- `ENABLE_WALLET`: If set, the configuration will not disable the wallet and the `rubycoind` daemon will create one.
 - `MAX_CONNECTIONS`: When set (should be an integer), it overrides the max connections value.
 - `RPC_SERVER`: If set, it enables the JSON RPC server on port 9332.
 If no user is given, the user will be set to `rubycoinrpc` and if no password is given a random one will be generated.
 The configuration file is the first thing printed by the container and the password can be read from the logs.